About the session

 On the far right, a more integrative approach is taken, where there isn't a hard constrain.
 Fund managers would take a holistic approach to understanding investment opportunities and the negative impact that these companies might have.
 Fund managers also assess how companies manage certain transitions that we are facing around the world.

-In the last 2-3 years, especially after COVID-19, there is a movement towards looking at positive impact that companies can bring instead of looking at it from a negative impact angle.
+In the last two to three years, especially after Covid-19, there has been a movement towards looking at the positive impact that companies can bring, instead of looking at it from a negative impact angle.

-How is Schroders contributing to the ESG investment solutions?
+How is Schroders contributing to ESG investment solutions?
 (16:00)

-We do it by being responsible guardians of our clients' assets by considering the different ESG factors that can impact our clients' investments.
+Susan Soh, Schroders Singapore, CEO: We do it by being responsible guardians of our clients' assets, by considering the different ESG factors that can impact our clients' investments.
 We also actively manage those risk by engaging the companies that we invest in to influence and direct positive changes.
 This engagement applies for our equities, credit and private investments.
 We have a framework that we apply consistently across asset classes.

-We were thrilled when MAS announced at the Singapore FinTech Festival (in Q4 2019)of its ambition to make Singapore a global leader in Green Finance.
+We were thrilled when the Monetary Authority of Singapore (MAS) announced at the Singapore FinTech Festival (in Q4 2019) its ambition to make Singapore a global leader in green finance.
 That was extremely exciting to the entire Community.
-Part of that was to develop a center of excellence centres of excellence in the area of Green Finance.
+Part of that was to develop a center of excellence centres of excellence in the area of green finance.

-Within a few weeks, we were at SMU and we were in front of MAS, pitching an idea at the end of 2019.
+Within a few weeks, we were at SMU and in front of MAS, pitching an idea at the end of 2019.
 We did that together with Imperial College London.
-We worked all through 2020 on with MAS during COIVD and we went out to the Finance industry.
-We were able to get Schroders, Fullerton and and seven Banks as the nine Founding Partners to donate and to support this new initiative.
+We worked all through 2020 on with MAS during Covid-19 and we went out to the Finance industry.
+We were able to get Schroders, Fullerton, and and seven banks as the nine founding partners to donate and to support this new initiative.

-The idea of the Singapore Green Finance Center is to achieve the ambition of putting Singapore as a leader in this global conversation by bringing the ecosystem together
+The idea of the Singapore Green Finance Centre is to achieve the ambition of putting Singapore as a leader in this global conversation by bringing the ecosystem together

-We bring the university rigor and dispassionate view both from Imperial College who's already gotten a head start for the past four years.
-My partner Charlie Donovan heads up a center that's been around for four plus years at Imperial focused on climate Finance.
-So will leverage off their expertise.
-They've already started in at SMU we have as I said for the past few years also made it an initiative.
+We bring the university rigour and dispassionate view both from Imperial College who's already gotten a head start for the past four years.
+My partner Charlie Donovan heads up a centre that's been around for four-plus years at Imperial focused on climate finance.
+So we'll leverage on their expertise.

 We'd like to be leaning our actions towards the private sector and follow the money.
 We hope that academia also plays an important role.
 But in order for this urgent problem to really have capital redeployed in a way that can make a meaningful difference.
 It needs to be led by the private sector.
 We decided not to let the academics to find what research to use because that'll take a long time.